 Instigate different ideas and activities that can be accomplished outside of the office, whether it be during or after office hours.
 Things like weight loss/health competitions, food drives, and other service and well-being oriented goals.
 After all, nothing increases workplace camaraderie than a little competition.

 5. Keep an Open-Door Management Policy

-An open door management policy can be taken literally as a manager’s office door is literally left open to allow for a more approachable atmosphere, but the same applies metaphorically, too.
+An open door management policy can be taken literally as a manager’s office door is left open to allow for a more approachable work environment, but the same applies metaphorically, too.